The tonsils and tonsillectomy

 Experience at Evelina London Children's Hospital

-So far, in over 750 consecutive cases in children, I have seen excellent results in terms of relief from symptoms of snoring and sleep apnoea, limited pain and painkiller requirements after surgery, quick recovery and no cases of delayed discharge or readmission with pain.
+So far, in over 800 of my own consecutive cases in children, I have seen excellent results in terms of relief from symptoms of snoring and sleep apnoea, limited pain and painkiller requirements after surgery, quick recovery and no cases of delayed discharge or readmission with pain.
 Bleeding after surgery has been rare: only three cases (0.4%) have come back to hospital following a small amount of bleeding at home which settled on its own.
 Parents' satisfaction has typically been excellent.

 I have also used this method in older teenagers and adults, generally with excellent results and minimal pain.